CrustaceanKing/cse15l-lab-reports/lab-report-4-week-8.md

 **Additional thoughts on changes**

 One important check I realized my code was missing (that was not tested in this code) was that the end of the brackets and beginning of parenthesis need to be directly in successtion.
-I.e, "[](a.com)" is a valid link but "[] (a.com)" is not.
+I.e, "[edit this file to see the link](a.com)" is a valid link but "[] (a.com)" is not.
 That would be a simple chack saying like if the index + 1 of the end bracket is equal to "(", then continue, if not break.